PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 - [Reference for this behaviour in PHP](https://php.net/manual/en/language.types.string.php#language.types.string.conversion)

-#### Formulas don’t seem to be calculated in Excel2003 using compatibility pack?
+#### Formulae don’t seem to be calculated in Excel2003 using compatibility pack?

 This is normal behaviour of the compatibility pack, Xlsx displays this correctly.
 Use `\PhpOffice\PhpSpreadsheet\Writer\Xls` if you really need